Snowden still in Moscow despite Bolivian plane drama

 Russian President Vladimir Putin is unwilling to send Snowden to the United States, with which Russia has no extradition treaty.
 But he is also reluctant to damage ties over a man for whom Putin, a former KGB spy, has little sympathy.

-The European Commission in Brussels and Germany both said they wanted the first round of talks to start as scheduled on Monday in Washington.

-The EU has demanded the United States explain a German magazine report that Washington was spying on the bloc, calling such surveillance shocking if true.
-French President Francois Hollande said the alleged action was intolerable and could hinder U.S. relations with Paris and the EU.

-(Additional reporting by Michael Shields in Vienna, Emma Farge in Geneva, Jean-Baptiste Vey in Paris, Teresa Cespedes; in Lima, Daniel Ramos in La Paz, Anthony Boadle in Brasilia and Mark Hosenball in Washington; Editing by Angus MacSwan, Jim Loney and Peter Cooney)
+(Additional reporting by Michael Shields in Vienna, Emma Farge in Geneva, Jean-Baptiste Vey in Paris, Teresa Cespedes and Marco Aquino in Lima, Daniel Ramos in La Paz, Anthony Boadle in Brasilia, Mark Hosenball, Roberta Rampton and Steve Holland in Washington, Brian Ellsworth in Caracas, Louise Egan and Hugh Bronstein in Buenos Aires, and Louis Charbonneau at the United Nations; Editing by Angus MacSwan and Peter Cooney)